1200wd/bitcoinlib/README.rst

 ----------

 This library is still in development, please use at your own risk and test sufficiently before using it in a production environment.
-Support for Litecoin and Dash is just for read only wallet, not for creating or sending transactions.
+Support for Dash is just for read only wallet, not for creating or sending transactions.